 This is a multi-site study of centralisation of specialist surgical pathways for four cancers in two large conurbations in England.
-It will combine a health technology assessment approach of measuring impact of centralisation in terms of clinical processes, clinical outcomes, cost-effectiveness and patient experience, using a controlled before and after design ('what works?') with a parallel qualitative analysis of the development, implementation and sustainability of the centralisations ('how and why?').
+It will combine measuring impact of centralisation in terms of clinical processes, clinical outcomes, cost-effectiveness and patient experience, using a controlled before and after design ('what works?') with a parallel qualitative analysis of the development, implementation and sustainability of the centralisations ('how and why?').

-These approaches will be combined in a framework that has been developed as part of the current HS&DR funded evaluation of stroke service centralisations (REC reference 11/LO/1396; protocol[2]) (Figure 2).
+These approaches will be combined in a framework that has been adapted from the HS&DR funded evaluation of stroke service centralisations1 (Figure 2).
 This framework reflects key processes of centralisation, and how they are inter-related.
 It covers: 1) stakeholder preferences (NB this was an addition to the original framework); 2) reaching a decision to change; 3) developing and agreeing the new service model; 4) implementing the new model; 5) adherence to the new model throughout the system; 6) impact on provision of care; 7) impact on outcomes (including clinical outcomes, patient experience, and costs) (NB ordering these factors should not be taken to imply a linear relationship between them).